elywelly/cryptrack-app/README.md

 # CrypTrack App

+Got too many crypto and exchanges to keep track of?
-Create your own wallet to CrypTrack of all your Crypto Prices in one spot.
-(Amounts are all in AUD)
+Create your own wallet to CrypTrack of all your Crypto values in one spot.

 Vist it [here](https://floating-thicket-31159.herokuapp.com/)